Anthrax vaccine

 1. Bower WA, Schiffer J, Atmar RL, et al. Use of Anthrax Vaccine in the United States: Recommendations of the Advisory Committee on Immunization Practices, 2019.
 MMWR Recomm Rep. 2019;68(4):1-14.
 [PMID:31834290]

-Comment: Updated recommendations from ACIP regarding the use of the Anthrax vaccine (AVA).
-Notable updates include (1) Administration of a booster dose to be given every 3 years to persons, not at high-risk, but who have previously completed the 3-dose series and initial 2-dose boosters to maintain protection, (2) recommendation of IM administration in place of SQ administration for ease of administration in an exposure setting, (3) recommendations on dose-sparing options to PEP regimens, and (4) adjustment to antibiotic durations for those patients 18 - 65 years of age who complete the vaccine series on schedule.
-Additionally, updated information on AV7909, an investigational anthrax vaccine is provided and may be recommended for potential emergency use.
+Comment: Updated recommendations from ACIP regarding using the Anthrax vaccine (AVA).
+Notable updates include (1) Administration of a booster dose to be given every 3 years to persons not at high-risk but who have previously completed the 3-dose series and initial 2-dose boosters to maintain protection, (2) recommendation of IM administration in place of SQ administration for ease of administration in an exposure setting, (3) recommendations on dose-sparing options to PEP regimens, and (4) adjustment to antibiotic durations for those patients 18 - 65 years of age who complete the vaccine series on schedule.
+Additionally, updated information on AV7909, an investigational anthrax vaccine, is provided and may be recommended for potential emergency use.

 2. Hendricks KA, Wright ME, Shadomy SV, et al. Centers for disease control and prevention expert panel meetings on prevention and treatment of anthrax in adults.
 Emerg Infect Dis.
 2014;20(2).
 [PMID:24447897]